Touchstone Talks: Ep 3 - What's Your Number?

 I, I am I don't know how to do it

-but I'm doing it.
+but I'm not doing it.

 I got great partners like you for that.